feuermandel/german_planck/README.md

 # german planck keyboard

-All files I diduse to create my own plank keyboard.
+All files I did use to create my own plank keyboard.